CakeDC/search/Docs/Tutorials/Quick-Start.md

 }
 ```

-The user model, attach the [Searchable behavior](../../Model/Behavior/SearchableBehavior.php) and configure the filterArgs for the fields you want to make searchable.
+For the previous example, in your User model, attach the [Searchable](../../Model/Behavior/SearchableBehavior.php) behavior and configure the ```$filterArgs``` property for the fields you want to make searchable.

 ```php
 class User extends AppModel {